 English is spoken everywhere.
 Taxi drivers can speak a little English, and all foreign restaurants have English-speaking staff.
-Street signs and store signs are in Vietnamese, but they use the same alphabet as English so they can be read (but often mispronounced) by expats.
+Street signs and shop signs are in Vietnamese, but they use the same alphabet as English so they can be read (but often mispronounced) by expats.

 Learning at least a little Vietnamese will make your life easier.
 Your efforts to do so will also be appreciated by the locals.

 What are good things to remember in order to avoid offending the other residents of this city?

 Always be polite, and remember you are a visitor in Vietnam.

 How might the local weather affect my daily life?

 There are six months of rain and heat, plus six months of just heat.

 Is there anything else I should know about the overall character of your city or its people?